dotherightthing/manual-test-runner/README.md

 * Vue CLI: `/usr/local/lib/node_modules/@vue/cli`
 * Use the default project setup (`babel, eslint`)

-Note: The default project setup excludes `router` and `vuex` (reactive global state storage = single source of truth).

-These were install these via Vue UI's dedicated buttons at http://localhost:8000/plugins.
+Note: The default project setup excludes `router` and `vuex`, these were installed via Vue UI's dedicated buttons at http://localhost:8000/plugins.

 Also installed: